-- Maintaining virtual service delivery (whether from home or from office) where deemed appropriate and effective - Staff are staggering their start times and congestion is avoided.
-Weekly schedule of office hours is managed and monitored by Administrative Assistant - o Holding all staff and team meetings virtually where numbers exceed allowable meeting room numbers (for in-person meetings, staff must be 2 metres apart).
-Virtual meetings are always an option online or by telephone. - Respecting all signage in office, including room occupancy signs, and drawing clients' attention to same - o Sanitizing each meeting rooms' surfaces after each client session - o Offering hand sanitizing stations at main entrances, meeting rooms and all offices - o Copiers, supplies and staff mail boxes were moved to avoid congestion. - Shared documents have been moved on to the Cloud.
-Physical copies can be provided on request.
+- Maintaining virtual service delivery (whether from home or from office) where deemed appropriate and effective - Staff are staggering their start times and congestion is avoided. - Holding all staff and team meetings virtually where numbers exceed allowable meeting room numbers (for in-person meetings, staff must be 2 metres apart).
+Virtual meetings are always an option online or by telephone. - Respecting all signage in office, including room occupancy signs, and drawing clients' attention to same - Sanitizing each meeting rooms' surfaces after each client session - Offering hand sanitizing stations at main entrances, meeting rooms and all offices - Copiers, supplies and staff mail boxes were moved to avoid congestion. - Shared documents have been moved on to the Cloud.
+Physical copies can be provided on request. - Staff can continue to have short informal meeting with co-worker inside their offices.
+Masks must the worn at all times and be seated 2 meters apart.